curl/curl/docs/examples/README.md

     `curl-config --cc --cflags --libs` -o example example.c

-Some compilers don't like having the arguments in this order but instead want you do reorganize them like:
+Some compilers do not like having the arguments in this order but instead want you do reorganize them like:

     `curl-config --cc` -o example example.c `curl-config --cflags --libs`

 **Please** do not use the `curl.se` site as a test target for your libcurl applications/experiments.
-Even if some of the examples use that site as a URL at some places, it doesn't mean that the URLs work or that we expect you to actually torture our website with your tests!
+Even if some of the examples use that site as a URL at some places, it does not mean that the URLs work or that we expect you to actually torture our website with your tests!
 Thanks.

 ## Examples